Actifio/OracleDataRedactionFeature/README.md

 433-04-XX
 ```

-To remove the policy we can run this command:
+Note to remove the policy we can run this command:

 ```
 BEGIN